Save on Pinterest

 What to Consider When Buying a Bathtub

-• Size: The available space determines a lot when it comes to purchasing a bathtub.
-“With a smaller-sized space, some people choose to have a dual shower/bathtub [an alcove tub], while those with ample space have the luxury of choosing a free-standing style,” says Katie Simpson, interior designer at Mackenzie Collier Interiors.
-You’ll also need to consider the height of your potential tub’s walls, especially if you have little ones or someone with balance issues in your household.
+The available space determines a lot when it comes to purchasing a bathtub.
+“With a smaller-sized space, some people choose to have a dual shower/bathtub, while those with ample space have the luxury of choosing a freestanding style,” says Katie Simpson, interior designer at Mackenzie Collier Interiors in Phoenix.
+You’ll also need to consider the height of your potential tub’s walls, especially if you have little ones or someone with balance issues who may struggle to get in and out.

 Types of Bathtubs